grafana/k6-docs/docs/sources/v0.47.x/extensions/_index.md

 ---
-title: Extensions
+title: k6 extensions
 description: 'The k6 extension ecosystem enables developers and testers to extend k6 to cover use cases not supported natively in the core.
 Explore the endless possibilities of k6 and xk6.'
 weight: 09
 ---

-# k6 Extensions
+# k6 extensions

 Expand the potential use cases for k6.